MarielyD/irs4/README.md

 # README

-Wyncode final project, an application using a cutom matching algorithim to help businesses with taxes so that they never miss a dealine.
+Wyncode final project, an application using a cutom matching algorithim to help businesses with taxes so that they never miss a deadline.

 This README would normally document whatever steps are necessary to get the application up and running.